-Mr. Petre Hurezanu introduced the participants and gave a brief description of the project.
-Arch. Ştefania Trifan detailed the technical aspects regarding the building subject to the intervention, the location, the proposed constructive solution as well as the works to be executed
+- Mister.
+Hurezanu Petre - technical manager - introduced the participants and gave a brief description of the project.
+He further detailed the technical aspects regarding the building subject to the intervention, the location, and the proposed constructive solution as well as the works to be executed.

-Mrs. Iulia Simion - environmental expert and Mr. Călin Grigoraș - social expert presented the aspects regarding the environmental and social impacts generated by the works that will be carried out within the subproject, the identified risks, the proposed mitigation measures as well as the characteristics of the new building proposed to be built.
+- Mrs. Iulia Simion - environmental expert and Mr. Călin Grigoraș - social expert presented the aspects regarding the environmental and social impacts generated by the works to be carried out the within the subproject, the risks identified, the proposed mitigation measures and the characteristics of the proposed building.

-Mr. Petre Hurezanu invited the participants to make suggestions for improvement or any other comments related to those discussed.
+- Mr. Petre Hurezanu invited the participants to make suggestions for improvement or any other comments related to those discussed.